eitanoid/eitan-dotfiles/README.md

 | [Diffview](https://github.com/sindrets/diffview.nvim)  | Merge Editor |
 | [Gitsigns](https://github.com/lewis6991/gitsigns.nvim) |              |

-## Alacritty
+## Kitty

-Alacritty is used as the default terminal emulator.
+The Kitty terminal emulator is used as the default terminal.
-The color theme is [Blood Moon](https://github.com/dguo/blood-moon)
+The terminal color scheme is inspired by [Blood Moon](https://github.com/dguo/blood-moon)..
+The [Hack](https://github.com/source-foundry/Hack) typeface is the default monospaced font.

 ## Zshell